 Introduction to Teaching English in Saudi Arabia

-Saudi’s Arabia’s oil-rich economy demands English as a necessary language of communication given the global nature of the oil-trade.
-While Arabic is the main language of the country, use of English has grown over time and it’s importance is critical.
+Saudi Arabia’s oil-rich economy demands English as a necessary language of communication given the global nature of the oil trade.
+While Arabic is the main language of the country, the use of English has grown over time and its importance is critical.
 As Saudi Arabia grows its public and private school capacity, the demand for English teachers is growing.

-An ESL teacher can expect to make one of the best salaries in the world in Saudi Arabia.
-Although not as well paid as its fellow Arab nation the UAE, it is still a well paid country to work in.
+An ESL teacher can expect to make one of the best salaries in the world in Saudi Arabia along with ESL in Kuwait.
+Although not as well paid as its fellow Arab nation the UAE, it is still a well-paid country to work in.
 Much like any other country to teach English in, your cost of living is greatly influenced by the lifestyle you choose to live, although Saudi Arabia is not known globally for its tourist attractions.

 If you’re looking to immerse yourself in an unfamiliar culture and get paid to do it, consider teaching ESL here, and continue reading!
 Or, you may also want to consider teaching ESL In Morocco.

 The requirements to teach in Saudi Arabia are not as strict as some other high salary countries.
 The following are minimum requirements to teach ESL there:

 Having a Masters’s degree will make you stand out amongst other ESL teachers wishing to teach here.
 Prior experience will also bode well on your resume.

 Other than the formal requirements, you need to have a sense of flexibility.
 Saudi Arabia is a very traditional country.
 Men and women are segregated in most parts of Saudi life, including schools.
 This means there is equal opportunity for men and women ESL teachers, but keep in mind the strict nature of their culture.